Hi, I’m Jamie Kaufmann, Founder of Milk Allergy Mom.

 In addition to early food challenges for both our boys as toddlers (peanut, egg, and more)…

 our son with milk allergy has recently passed several tree nut challenges, much to our surprise.

 He was about 14 when we started these challenges, after getting to our daily maintenance dose for milk.

 So far he is cleared for almond, walnut, and hazelnut…which was once one of his off-the-chart allergies on paper.

 This has opened up even more foods for him before going off to college, and he’s super excited.

 OUR ALLERGY LIFE STYLE

-Here are a few tidbits about our everyday life as a food allergy family over the years…because so many ask how we live day-to-day.
+Here are a few tidbits about our everyday life as a food allergy family over the years.

 - We chose to live in the city, by the hospital.